Introduction and Article Types

 Before you submit your manuscript to the journal for review, please ensure that all the items listed below have been checked and included with your submission.
 In case you require more information about any of the items in this list, please refer to the relevant section in these Author Guidelines or contact the Publisher directly at firstname.lastname@example.org.

 Note that the submission of a manuscript means that the research described has not been published previously in other journals, that it is not under consideration for publication elsewhere, that its publication is approved by all Authors – either tacitly or explicitly – and by the responsible authorities where the work was carried out, and that upon acceptance the article will not be published elsewhere in the same form, either in English or in any other language, including in any electronic medium, without the written permission of the journal owner.
-The editorial team of Growth and Form verifies the originality of submitted manuscripts using similarity detection software.
+The editorial team of the Journal of Risk Analysis and Crisis Response verifies the originality of submitted manuscripts using similarity detection software.

 All manuscripts must be prepared according to the journal's guidelines, style files and samples which have been prepared by Atlantis Press.
 Downloadable ZIP files are available for both LaTeX and MS-Word:

-All manuscripts must be in the English language and Authors are advised to ensure clarity, brevity and accuracy of the information provided.
+All manuscripts must be either in the English language or in Chinese with English-language title and abstract.
+Authors are advised to ensure clarity, brevity and accuracy of the information provided.
 Authors are also reminded that papers are published to be read and that their works should be composed with a wide audience in mind.

 Including a cover letter with your submission gives you a chance to convince the Editors that your article is suitable for publication in the journal and of importance to its readership.
 A cover letter should be no more than two pages long and should include all the standard elements which are to be expected in an official letter (for example, the date and the address of the recipient, etc.).
 The Author(s) should confirm that the submission is original (include the title of the manuscript and the journal name) and not under consideration for publication in another journal.
 Furthermore, you should briefly mention the focus of the manuscript (no more than 4-5 sentences).
 Note that while we ask the Author(s) to provide competing interest information separately, you are welcome to also include this information in the cover letter.